-Last year, a lawyer’s petition before the Bombay High Court claimed that the trailers of The State v.
-Jolly LL.B 2 projected the Indian Judiciary and the Indian Legal System in a derogatory manner.
-The Court found there was a prima facie case of Contempt of Court.
-It constituted a three-member committee (out of which two members were lawyers) to watch the film, and submit their report.
+Last year, it was claimed before Bombay High Court, trailers of The State v.
+Jolly LL.B 2 projected Indian Judiciary and Indian Legal System in a derogatory manner.
+Court found there was a prima facie case of contempt.
+It constituted a Three-Member Committee, out of which Two Members were Lawyers.

-The Bom HC’s ‘Legitimization of Special Committees to Review Movies’ gave a fillip to CBFC to invite Royals and Historians to review Padmavaat.
-Even more recently, the Board took suggestions from the competent authorities of the Army, as a ‘measure of caution’ before the release of Aiyaary.
+Bom HC’s ‘Legitimization of Special Committees to Review Movies’ gave a fillip to CBFC to invite Royals and Historians to review Padmavaat.
+Even more recently, Board took suggestions from Competent Authorities of Army, as a ‘measure of caution’, before release of Aiyaary.

-“There can be no shadow of doubt that the Censor Board can grant a certificate and in the said decision making process, it can also consult the persons who can assist it to arrive at the condign conclusion… The grant of certificate by the CBFC, after consulting with the authorities of the Army, should dispel any apprehension…”
+“There can be no shadow of doubt that Censor Board can grant a certificate and in said decision making process, it can also consult persons who can assist it to arrive at condign conclusion… grant of certificate by CBFC, after consulting with Authorities of Army, should dispel any apprehension…”

-It is of curiosity, Senior Advocate, Mr. Sanjay R. Hegde argued that Aiyaary has projected the Petitioner Society in an unacceptable manner, that is likely to have some impact on the litigations which are pending apart from affecting the reputation of the members of the society; The members of the society have built a reputation which is very dear to their life and if the film is allowed to be released, the same shall destroy the established reputation and the posterity will remember the image projected in the film but not the real image which the members have; Though freedom of speech and expression should not be curtailed, yet the Supreme Court, on certain occasions, has protected the image and reputation of the individuals by giving priority to the image of the person in society, like in Devidas Ramachandra Tujlapurkar.
+It is of curiosity, Senior Advocate, Mr. Sanjay R. Hegde argued, Aiyaary has projected Petitioner Society in an unacceptable manner – it is likely to have some impact on litigations which are pending apart from affecting reputation of Members of Society.
+Supreme Court, on certain occasions, has protected image and reputation of individuals, like in Devidas Ramachandra Tujlapurkar.

-It has been said of Devidas before: “The vagueness and conceptual slippages rife throughout this judgement leave it unclear how much of an impact it will have doctrinally… the judgement is incorrect, productive of great public mischief, and ought to be overruled the first chance the Supreme Court gets.”
+It has been said of Devidas before, “vagueness and conceptual slippages rife throughout this Judgement leave it unclear how much of an impact it will have doctrinally… Judgement is incorrect, productive of great public mischief, and ought to be overruled.“